The application period is now closed!

 Essential Information about the SUSI Programs

-Program Funding: The program will cover participant costs, including: program administration, international travel, domestic travel and ground transportation in the U.S., book allowance, some cultural activities, mailing and incidental allowances, housing, and subsistence.
+Program Funding: The program will cover participant costs, including: program administration, international travel, ground transportation in the U.S., housing and subsistence, and book, cultural, mailing, and incidental allowances.

 Housing and Meal Arrangements: When possible, participants will have a private room with a shared bathroom during the residency portion (four weeks) of the Institute.
 However, private room accommodations cannot be guaranteed during the residency portion of the program.
 During the study tour (up to two weeks), participants will likely share a hotel room with another participant of the same gender.
 During the residency, housing will usually be in college or university owned housing.
 Most meals will be provided at campus facilities, though participants may have access to a kitchen to cook some meals on their own.